mpvnet-player/mpv.net/docs/manual.md

 User interface display language. mpv.net must be restarted after a change.

-Interested joining our translation team?:
+Work on the translation is done with transifex:
 https://app.transifex.com/stax76/teams/

 #### --dark-mode=\<value\>